sergiocorreia/panflute/README.md

 ## Contributing

 Feel free to submit push requests.
-For consistency, code should comply with [pep8](https://pypi.python.org/pypi/pep8) (as long as its reasonable), and with the style guides by [@kennethreitz](http://docs.python-guide.org/en/latest/writing/style/) and [google](http://google.github.io/styleguide/pyguide.html).
+For consistency, code should comply with [pep8](https://pypi.python.org/pypi/pep8) (in particular, `pep8 . --ignore=E265,E501,E701,E731` only), and with the style guides by [@kennethreitz](http://docs.python-guide.org/en/latest/writing/style/) and [google](http://google.github.io/styleguide/pyguide.html).
 Read more [here](/CONTRIBUTING.md).

 ## License